How to Become a Shoe Maker

 Who Is a Shoe Designer?

 A shoe designer is a professional who creates new shoe designs.
 They may work for a shoe company or independently and may specialize in designing shoes for a particular type of customer, such as women, men, or children.
 A shoe designer typically has a college degree in fashion design or a related field.
+However, this is not a requirement for becoming a shoemaker.

 What Does a Shoe Designer Do?